dgamma3/ResourcesForCompetencies/Competencies/People-Management.md

 - Motivates and inspires others to perform to their best, recognising and valuing their work and encouraging them to learn and reflect
 - Sets clear direction and expectations and enables others to interpret competing priorities
-- Manages performance issues effectively to avoid adverse impact on team morale and performance
+- Manages performance issues fairly, constructively and effectively to avoid adverse impact on team morale and performance
 - Promotes a positive team culture that respects diversity and deals with barriers to inclusion
 - Provides staff with opportunities to learn and develop